Skip to main content

 Heritable Variation

-Heritable variation refers to the genetic differences among individuals that can be passed from one generation to the next.
-This variation is essential for evolution, as it provides the raw material for natural selection to act upon.
-Without heritable variation, populations would lack the diversity needed to adapt to changing environments, making them more susceptible to extinction.
+Heritable variation refers to genetic differences that can be passed from parents to offspring.
+This variation is crucial for evolution, as it provides the raw material for natural selection to act upon.
+Without heritable variation, populations would lack the diversity needed to adapt to changing environments or new challenges.

 Recommended video: